mihanovak1024/mihanovak1024.github.io/_portfolio/pg-essay-highlights.md

 It would be closer to the truth to say the main value of your initial idea is that, in the process of discovering it's broken, you'll come up with your real idea.

-53. How to Fund a Startup
+53. How to Fund a Startup - November 2005
 During this time you'll do little but work, because when you're not working, your competitors will be.
 My only leisure activities were running, which I needed to do to keep working anyway, and about fifteen minutes of reading a night.